yaaminiv/yaaminiv.github.io/_posts/2018-10-19-DML-Analysis-Part14.md

 ### Going forward

 I think it makes sense to have smaller-sized DMRs, so I'd rather continue wiht the 100 bp windows and steps.
 The 100 bp window and step PCA also has the best separation between ambient and treatment samples.
-I posted [this issue]() to get Steven's opinion.
+I posted [this issue](https://github.com/RobertsLab/resources/issues/445) to get Steven's opinion, and he agreed.
+Now to get a list of genes!

 {% if page.comments %}